DeadLeavez/Leaves-Questrandomizer/readme.md

 - Added chance and config for handover quests requiring from categories rather than individual items.
 - Added ``chanceToAddHandoverCondition`` which is a chance to add a handover condition to quests.
 - Localization for handover categories.
 (Working on doing the same for weapon categories.)

+## 0.0.7
+- Portuguese translation - Many thanks to ``SoundBlaster1998``
+- Chinese translation - Many thanks to ``Echo``
+- Added mod categories, and reworked the whole weapon categories file.
+You can now add weapon mod categories to other categories.
+Example adding silencer mod category to AKM-series weapon category.
+- Added weapon- and mod-category items into the handbook so you can see them in-game.
+- Added more weapon and mod-categories to the default config.